golden-garage/golden-garage.github.io/_posts/2016-08-26-added-disqus.md

 way - like adding a comment or posting a reply.
 This website stays the way I last left it, until I push new changes to GitHub.

-Because there is no application server or database behind the scenes being used to create these webpages, this website's static HTML files are only generated once when I push new content to the source code [repository of this website].
+Because there is no application server or database behind the scenes creating these webpages, this website's static HTML files are only generated once - when I push new content to the source code [repository of this website].

 Once the website's webpages are regenerated, they do not change.
 In fact, the only way to change the generated static website is to push new content to GitHub.

 With GitHub Pages alone, I can't have dynamic discussions on each page.
 I can only post unchanging, static content.
+No comments.
+No replies.

 ## solution: add Disqus

 The [Disqus](http://disqus.com) company advertizes that they offer "... the best add-on tools for site owners to power discussions, increase engagement, and earn revenue."

-I'm not really interested in using Disqus for increasing engagment or generating revenue (at this time
-\*grin\*).
-However, their dynamic discussion service *was* easy to integrate into this static website.
+I'm not really interested (*yet \*grin\**) in using Disqus for increasing engagment or generating revenue.
+However, their dynamic discussion service *was* easy to integrate with GitHub Pages.

 I think the webservice Disqus provides should easily integrate into just about any webpage.
 I just cut-and-pasted a few lines of HTML+Javascript, pushed the changes to GitHub and *violà* each page has discussions!